jdougan/banzhaf-byte/README.md

 	- DONE See how Phobos handles pseudo-random numbers.
 		- answer is "with @gc"!
 	- DONE My PRNG needs an actual random seeding method.
 Currently just sets the seed to 0 if not specified.
-- The original used the standard Apple 2 ROM floats, which were very low precision and slow and prone to rounding errors.

 Compiler Version